Taishō political crisis: Popular uprising

 The opposition political parties (particularly the Rikken Seiyūkai and Rikken Kokumintō) saw that as proof of Katsura's lack of commitment to constitutional government, and they joined forces with journalists and businessmen to form the Movement to Protect Constitutional Government.
 Katsura responded by suspending the Diet on three occasions and by forming his own political party, the Rikken Dōshikai.
 Popular protest nevertheless spread, and on February 10, 1913, thousands of protesters rioted in Tokyo, threatening the Diet building, setting fire to police stations and vandalizing pro-government newspaper offices.

 Support for Katsura in the Diet fell, and he lost a vote of no confidence, the first such occurrence in Japan.
 Katsura resigned on February 20, 1913, and was replaced by Yamamoto Gonnohyōe, a former navy admiral.

-Aftermath

-It was the ability of the military to withhold appointment of Army or Navy ministers that was the greatest Achilles heel of the Meiji Constitution.
-That power, more than any single other issue, led to military domination over civilian government in the 1930s and 1940s.